cwendorf/Sourcebook/R/data-analysis/intervals.md

 ### Obtaining Inferential Statistics

-Get the mean and its confidence interval.
+2. Type the following to get the mean and its confidence interval.

 ```{r}
 t.test(Outcome)$conf.int